Virtual Colonoscopy - Topic Overview

 How is it done?

-a doctor's office, clinic, or a hospital.
+the radiology department at a hospital or medical center.
 The test is most often done by a

 doctor who specializes in performing and interpreting diagnostic imaging tests